valencik/mastersAPSC/documents/thesis/thesis.md

 {H.Iwasaki,S.Shimoura,T.Motobayashi} => {T.Minemura}             0.0008706   0.9071       910.2
 {L.Corradi} => {G.Montagnoli}                                    0.0008549   0.8716       908.1

-Table: Frequent itemset rules for authors of papers. {#tbl:Apriori1}
+Table: Frequent itemset rules for authors of entries. {#tbl:Apriori1}

 %- low support
 All of the 11 unique authors in Table @tbl:Apriori1 have published more than 165 times.